mission-chief-bot/Mission-Chief-Bot/README.md

 `missions_per_run` is the amount of missions it will do per batch, so if it finds 100 missions and you've set it to 50 it will *ONLY* do 50.
 Set `show_own `to true if you want to ignore alliance missions, else set it to false.

+## Free Vs Sponsored
+The bot is completely free for versions `0.0.9.8.1` and below- for the new version it's a 'pay what you can system'- so if you sponsor me for as little as $1 a month you'll get access to the new versions, this gives you more features than free versions that will gradually be added, as well as quicker replies / fixes where possible.

+I regularly check sponsors, and add users and remove users..
+You can see the sponsor system via GitHub [here](https://github.com/sponsors/jackbayliss) allowing you to privately or publicly sponsor me.

 ### Windows
 Just double click the .exe and you're up and running!